Updated February 12, 2018

 - Start by clicking on My Apps on the iTunes Connect Home page

-- Select a new language from the Not Localized section of the language drop-down menu on the right:
+- Select a new language from the Not Localized section of the language drop-down menu

 - Type or paste in the localized metadata for the language you are adding.

 - You can localize this if you think it will be better understood by your international audience, but it is completely optional.
 Should you? »

 - This is the most important one.
 Paste in the translated version of your app description.
 Don't use Google Translate — hire a professional since poorly translated marketing text could hurt your app more than help it.
 Most app descriptions are just a couple of hundred words and are inexpensive to localize!

 - What's New

 - If this is your first localized What's New section, don't forget to mention that your app is now available in a new language.
 Your international customers will appreciate it!